tomlyscan/inet/showcases/emulation/videostreaming3/doc/index.rst

   - the scripts start the simulation and the streaming

 The sender VLC application will stream the video to the address of the router's ``eth0`` in the simulation.
-The router will perform network address translation to rewrite the destination address to the address of the receiver host's Ext/Tap interface.
+The router will perform network address translation to rewrite the destination address to the address of the receiver host's EXT/TAP interface.

-This is required so that the video packets enter the simulated network; if they were sent to the receiver host's ext/tap interface, they would go through the loopback interface.
+This is required so that the video packets enter the simulated network; if they were sent to the receiver host's EXT/TAP interface, they would go through the loopback interface.

 .. **V2** This is required so that the video packets enter the simulation, instead of going through the loopback interface.

 Three shell scripts in the showcase's directory can be used to control the emulation scenario.
-The ``setup.sh`` script creates the tap interfaces, assigns IP addresses to them, and brings them up:
+The ``setup.sh`` script creates the TAP interfaces, assigns IP addresses to them, and brings them up:

 .. literalinclude:: ../setup.sh
    :language: bash

-The ``teardown.sh`` script does the opposite; it destroys the tap interfaces when they're no longer needed.
+The ``teardown.sh`` script does the opposite; it destroys the TAP interfaces when they're no longer needed.

 .. user is done playing with this whole thing TODO.